akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * `ActorContext` parameter removed in `javadsl.ReceiveBuilder` for the functional style in Java.
 Use `Behaviors.setup` to retrieve `ActorContext`, and use an enclosing class to hold initialization parameters and `ActorContext`.
 * Java @apidoc[akka.cluster.sharding.typed.javadsl.EntityRef] ask timeout now takes a `java.time.Duration` rather than a @apidoc[Timeout]
+* `StashBuffer`s are not created with `Behaviors.withStash` rather than instantiating directly

 #### Akka Typed Stream API changes